bsalimi/dsc100-wi23/README.md

 **Final Exam (25%):** The final exam will be comprehensive and will be held on canvas.

+Both Midterm and Final exam will be held remote.

 **Exam Dates:**

 - Midterm Exam: 02/16/2023